Quick Parenting Assessment

-The Quick Parenting Assessment (QPA), developed at Vanderbilt University Medical Center, is a brief, non-stigmatizing approach to help identify children exposed to unhealthy parenting and provide higher precision support for parents.
+The Quick Parenting Assessment (QPA), developed at Vanderbilt University, is a brief, non-stigmatizing approach to support parents.
+The tool helps health care providers give parents the right level of parenting support.
 The QPA can be used in pediatrics for children ages 1 to 10 years in settings such as well-child visits and behavioral assessments.

-The QPA can be used as a stand-alone screening tool or combined with the Pediatric ACEs Algorithm, a more comprehensive ACEs screening instrument that screens for other childhood stressors and parents' stressors.
-Healthcare professionals and educators are welcome to use the Pediatric ACEs Algorithm and QPA with attribution.
+The QPA can be used as a stand-alone screening tool, or combined with the Pediatric ACEs Algorithm, a more comprehensive ACEs screening instrument that screens for other childhood stressors and parents' stressors.
+For use of the QPA, commercial or non-commercial, see page 1 of the Quick Parenting Assessment Instructions.

 For inquiries, email Seth Scholer.